coop152/obsidian-vaults/System Architecture (25212)/Part 1/Secondary Storage.md

 	- Reduced significantly by **fragmented** placement.

 #### Fault tolerance
 Disks are not 100% reliable (at the bit level).
 Historically **CRC** has been used as a block code for error detection.
-More recently, **ECC** (e.g. Reed-Solomon or LDPC) have used to accept and correct faulty bits.
+More recently, **ECC** (e.g. Reed-Solomon or LDPC) have been used to accept and correct faulty bits.
 When these detection methods are not sufficient, bad sectors will be remapped so that faulty parts of the surface aren't used.

 ## RAID